 Documentary about Itaparica Island in Bahia

-History of Itaparica Island The island of Itaparica was discovered by Europeans on November 1, 1501 by Américo Vespúcio, along with the Baia de Todos os Santos.
+History of Itaparica Island The island of Itaparica was discovered by Europeans on 1st November 1501 by Américo Vespúcio, along with the Bay of Todos os Santos.
 However, the island was already occupied by Tupinambás Indians.
-The European occupation of the island of Itaparica took place from a small settlement […]
+The European occupation of Itaparica Island began with a small settlement nucleus founded by […]

 Ilha dos Frades – History, Beaches and Tourist Spots

-Bom Jesus dos Passos Island is small and quiet
+Tourist information about Bom Jesus dos Passos Island

-Bom Jesus dos Passos Island in the Baia de Todos Santos is small and quiet, 10′ by boat from Madre de Deus, leaning against the island of Frades, has a sloop shipyard and only one village, with cobbled and tree-lined streets, bars, a simple restaurant and a bakery.
-The Church […]
+Bom Jesus dos Passos Island in Todos os Santos Bay is a small, quiet island 10 minutes by boat from Madre de Deus, close to Frades Island.
+The island has a sloop ship yard and just one village, with cobbled, tree-lined streets, as well as bars, a simple restaurant and […]

-Santo Amaro da Purificação is the land of Caetano Veloso and Maria Bethânia
+Santo Amaro is the land of Caetano Veloso and Maria Bethânia